 But this result looks like it might be relevant to your search topic:

-The title identifies a possible effect of watching tv (adverse dietary outcomes) and age group (ages 2-6) that are relevant to the topic, and the Subject terms mention television viewing, obesity, and children specifically.
+The title identifies a possible effect of having a television in the bedroom has on children has on their weight. and the Subject terms mention television and children, and childhood obesity specifically.
 I can also see that this source was published in an academic journal So it's a good bet that this article could have relevant information for your research.
-Open the Full Text link to open the article.
+Click on Access Now (PDF) to open the article.

 Abstracts are short summaries or descriptions of the article's contents.
 Reading an abstract can be a good way to tell quickly whether or not the article is relevant to your topic.